calixton33/World-Cup/EXPLANATION.md

 ## 1. Project Idea

-This project uses FIFA World Cup player performance data to build two machine learning tools.
+This project uses FIFA World Cup player performance data from Kaggle to build two machine learning tools.

 The first tool is supervised learning.
 It predicts a match result from the point of view of Team A: